Restaurant Waitlist Management: Best Practices for 2026

 Identify your peak hour patterns

 Historical data shows which days and hours consistently have the longest waits.
-This isn't guesswork.
-It's information you can use to prepare differently for a Tuesday lunch versus a Saturday dinner, or to anticipate when you'll hit capacity.
+This information lets you prepare differently for a Tuesday lunch versus a Saturday dinner, and anticipate when you'll hit capacity before it happens.

 Optimize staffing based on historical trends